 Because microneedling with SkinPen® is a relatively gentle treatment, it can be incorporated into long-term skincare regimens, with maintenance visits scheduled over a course of years as needed.

 Dr. Marguerite Germain is known for her passion and desire to help others.
 In addition to her medical training she has long since developed an eye for beauty.
 Inspired by years spent traveling, particularly in Italy, her artistic talent evolved into inspiring confidence in others through her practice.

-Platelet Rich Plasma (PRP) is blood plasma that contains a concentrated amount of platelets.
-During the healing process, the body rushes many cells to the wound in order to initiate the healing process.
-Platelet cells perform many functions, including formation of a blood clot and release of growth factors into the wound.
+If the body receives a wound, large or small, blood cells rush to the area in order to initiate the healing process.
+Certain pieces of cells perform many functions in the process, including formation of a blood clot and release of growth factors into the wound.
 These growth factors function to assist the body in repairing itself by stimulating stem cells to regenerate new tissue.

-When used in facial aesthetic procedures, your own blood is drawn and then spun in a centrifuge to extract and concentrate the platelets.
-The PRP portion of your blood is then put back into your skin to stimulate new collagen production, and to re-energize your cells into rejuvenating themselves.
-The product injected is 100% your own blood by-product.
-PRP permits the body to take advantage of the normal healing pathways at a greatly accelerated rate.
+When used in facial aesthetic procedures, your own blood is drawn and then spun in a centrifuge to extract and concentrate the most beneficial healing elements.
+This portion of your blood is then put back into your skin to stimulate new collagen production, and to re-energize your cells into rejuvenating themselves.
+The product injected is 100% your own blood by-product and permits the body to take advantage of the normal healing pathways at a greatly accelerated rate.

-Find out more about what microneedling, hyaluronic acid, and PRP could do for you.
+Find out more about what microneedling, hyaluronic acid, and other options could do for you.